 In this Article

-Why You Need to Clean Your Baby’s Tongue
+Why Do You Need to Clean Your Baby’s Tongue?

 One of the simplest, yet most important tasks of our everyday oral hygiene involves cleaning the tongue.
-But in newborns, this simple task also looks quite difficult to perform.
-Proper cleaning of the tongue regularly helps prevent bad breath, bacterial accumulations and risk of oral infections and diseases affecting gums and teeth.
+But in newborns, this simple task can be quite difficult to perform.
+Proper cleaning of the tongue regularly helps prevent bad breath and bacterial accumulations and lowers the risk of oral infections and gum diseases.

-Cleaning and massaging of the mouth need to be done even before the eruption of teeth in babies.
-Moreover, cleaning and massaging the baby’s gums in the initial stages can help in the process of teething and maintain healthy dental hygiene.
+You should clean and massage your baby’s mouth even before the eruption of teeth as cleaning and massaging the baby’s gums in the initial stages can help in the process of teething and ensure proper dental hygiene.

-- Moisten the gauze with warm water and wrap it around your finger.
-Rest your baby in a comfortable position by cradling them in one arm and use the other hand to clean the mouth.
+- For instance, if you take gauze, moisten the gauze with warm water and wrap it around your finger.
+Then rest your baby in a comfortable position by cradling him in your one arm and use your other hand to clean the mouth.

-- Gently open the mouth of the baby and put your finger inside to clean the tongue.
+- Gently open your baby’s mouth and put your finger inside to clean the tongue.

-- Once you put the finger inside, scrape the tongue in circular motion.
+- Once you put the finger inside, gently scrape the tongue in a circular motion.

-- After cleaning the tongue finish the procedure by massaging the baby’s cheeks, teeth and gums in a gentle manner.
+- After cleaning the tongue finish the procedure by massaging the baby’s teeth (if he has teeth) and gums in a gentle manner.

-- Gum cleaners can be used to remove the build-ups which you are unable to clean with your hands; if the cleaners fail to remove the build-ups, then consult the doctor for further advice.
-Carefully avoid fluoridated items as the baby can ingest the fluoride in it.
+- You can also use gum cleaners to remove the build-ups.
+However, if the cleaners fail to remove the build-ups, then consult the doctor for further advice.
+Avoid using a fluoride paste or fluoride items as the baby can ingest the fluoride in it.

 - This cleaning procedure needs to be performed at least once a day preferably after feeding.

-- Complete dental examination of the infant, and fluoride status review as per doctor’s advice.
+- Get a complete dental examination of your baby and fluoride status review as per doctor’s advice.

 - Follow the dentist’s instructions on how to keep the infant’s mouth clean.

 - Using water is the best way to clean the baby’s tongue.
 Use a piece of soft gauze or cotton cloth to dip into warm water and clean the tongue.
-Be careful about the temperature of the water; it should not be too hot as it may hurt the baby’s taste buds.
+However, make sure that the water is not too hot for your baby as it may hurt your baby.

-- Engage the baby in any interesting activity while cleaning the tongue.
+- Engage your little one in any interesting activity while cleaning his tongue.

 - Another alternative is to use glycerine to clean the baby’s tongue.
-The glycerine used here is not the same as the one used as a body moisturizer.
-Mention the purpose of it to the pharmacist while purchasing it from the drugstore.
-This one is sweet and warm in the baby’s mouth.
-A small drop is enough to clean the tongue.
+The glycerine used here is not the same as the one you use on your body, especially in winters.
+To clean your baby’s tongue, you can buy glycerine from a pharmacy.
+A small drop of glycerine would be enough to clean the baby’s tongue.

-- If you see white particles glued to the baby’s tongue, then it can be cleaned using a tiny drop of toothpaste but be sure to rinse it off thoroughly in order to avoid swallowing of the toothpaste.
+- If you see white particles glued to the baby’s tongue, then it can be cleaned using a tiny drop of toothpaste but be sure to rinse it off thoroughly or else your baby might swallow the toothpaste.

-- It is important to clean the gums and inside cheeks while cleaning the tongue.
+- Clean the gums and the inside of his cheeks thoroughly while cleaning the tongue.

 - Some babies become cranky and do not allow to clean their mouth.
-Wait for them to be in a good mood and try cleaning, rather than using force.
+If your little one is irritable while you clean his tongue, wait until he is in a good mood.

 Also Read: Oral Thrush in Babies